 Introduction to egrep command in Unix

-The egrep command in Unix shell scripting is owned by the family of the grep command that is used for searching and matching a specific pattern in Unix. egrep works similar to grep -E (grep Extended regex’) do. egrep generally search a specific file or even line to line, or print the line in the input file which has the scanned the regular expression.
-It takes the selected pattern as a regular expression and will finally print the output out the lines which is same to the specified pattern.
-For any case, if there are number of files with the same matching pattern, then it will give the output which will show the file names matching the pattern for each line.
+The egrep command in Unix shell scripting is owned by the family of the grep command that is used for searching and matching a specific pattern in Unix. egrep works similarly to grep -E (grep Extended regex’) do. egrep generally searches a specific file or even line to line or prints the line in the input file, which has the scanned regular expression.
+It takes the selected pattern as a regular expression and will finally print the output out the lines, which is the same as the specified pattern.
+For any case, if there are a number of files with the same matching pattern, it will give the output showing the file names matching the pattern for each line.

 What can we do from egrep command?

 There are many options to search and match a specific pattern in Unix with the help of egrep command.
-We can perform n number of search patterns and get the output as required by egrep command.
+We can perform n number of search patterns and get the output as the egrep command requires.

-Below are few options that can be used to search and match the pattern:
+Below are a few options that can be used to search and match the pattern:

 PATTERN Selection and Interpretation: